 Direct-entry midwives, including Certified Professional Midwives, directly entered the practice of midwifery via apprenticeship training, not through the route of nursing.
 Certified Professional Midwives undergo apprenticeship training to earn the national certification (CPM).
 They are licensed in many states to provide homebirth, and studies have shown they provide safe and satisfying care.
 However, they are not licensed in Iowa and as such are not considered legal and cannot file for insurance reimbursement.

-A client will not be penalized for choosing care with a Certified Professional or other direct-entry midwife, but her midwife could, although generally speaking, this is relatively rare.
 Some direct-entry midwives choose not to become licensed as CPMs and practice without the credential, either because their state does not recognize it or they do not feel it is necessary.
 This is a matter of personal choice and each midwife will have her reasons for seeking or not seeking a particular credential.